Anthony Smith (fighter)

-Anthony Jay Smith (born July 26, 1988) is an American professional mixed martial artist.
-He currently competes in the Light Heavyweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2008, Smith has also formerly competed for Strikeforce and Bellator.
-As of January 24, 2023, he is #5 in the UFC light heavyweight rankings.
+Anthony J. Smith (born July 26, 1988) is an American former professional mixed martial artist who competed in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he was a challenger for the UFC Light Heavyweight Championship in March 2019.
+As a professional from 2008 to 2025, Smith also competed for Strikeforce and Bellator.

 Background

 Born in Corpus Christi, Texas, Smith grew up in Nebraska City.
 He was raised by his single mother and grandfather, as his dad was absent.
-He has stated that he is biracial.
+He has stated that he is biracial (half-black and half-white).
 Smith dropped out of high school in the middle of his senior year.
 He started working full-time as a concrete finisher, which he continued until 2016.

 Mixed martial arts career

 Early career

 Smith started his career in 2008 and fought mainly for local promotions in the midwestern United States.
 He compiled a professional record of 13–7, with wins against WEC veterans Logan Clark, Eric Schambari and losses to UFC veterans Jake Hecht and Jesse Forbes, before signing with Strikeforce.